navidelyasi/Documentations/index.md

 The documentation is divided into 5 sections.

 ### 1. Getting started
-Quick guide on how to build your solution.
+A quick guide on how to build your solution.

 ### 2. Key Concepts
 Explanation of key concepts and how they are used